nlorioux/AudioVisualizer/README.md

 We used those libraries :
   - SFML to play the song and manage windows.
   - fftw to analyse the music.
+  - OpenGL to display the visualization.
+  - glext to have access to OpenGL 3.